 Gain a comprehensive understanding of the world’s oceans

 Take your learning out of the classroom and into the field

 Develop new skills in leadership, teamwork, and research

 Understanding the oceans is an essential component of appreciating how the world works and how we relate to it as human beings.
 The sea is so complex that it is impossible to comprehend from the perspective of a single academic discipline.
 With that in mind, this interdisciplinary program combines insights from oceanography, the humanities, and the social sciences with practical skills in seamanship, allowing students to deepen their awareness of and appreciation for the ocean through hands-on research and personal experience.
-In this semester, students will address and answer some of the most pressing global questions related to the ocean environment.
+In this study abroad at sea semester, students will address and answer some of the most pressing global questions related to the ocean environment.